zuphilip/slides-1/skohub-swib19/skohub-swib19.md

 ---

-### SkoHub Editor: Describing web content & notify followers of a subject
+### SkoHub Editor: Describing web content & send notifications
-- Use SkoHub Editor to describe a web resource
+- use SkoHub Editor to describe a web resource
 - Notify followers of a subject by adding it to the description
 - Editor is configured & input validated with JSON schema
 - Metadata is published to inbox of assigned subjects & then distributed to followers

+Note:
+  Ideally, OER publishers will implement notifications when publishing a resource, for now we are using a SkoHub Editor-based browser add-on.

 ----